 What advice would you give to someone thinking about going solar?

-Think about what you want out of your home upgrade project, then get educated – do your research in terms of what’s going to be best suited for your needs.
+Think about what you want out of your whole-home upgrade project, then get educated – do your research in terms of what’s going to be best suited for your needs.
 Then reach out and engage with 2 or 3 reputable contractors, try to get an arms’ length contract or someone who’s worked with a local solar installer in your region, and have them generate proposals for your home.
 And then review those proposals in depth and ask questions important to you.

 I hope my story inspires other people – “Hey, this is within reach, there isn’t anything super crazy about this scenario.”
 This is all doable.

 Last question – what does your fiancée think about all this?